 I lived in Mexico for 15 years, and I've traveled extensively throughout Mexico, Costa Rica, Belize, and Guatemala.
-Over the years, I've visited many other countries in South America.
+Over the years, I've visited many other countries in South America, and I now spend four months each winter in Panajachel, Guatemala.
 I love the arts, the food, the history, the culture, and especially the people of Latin America, and I look forward to sharing all of this with you.

 Prior to moving to Mexico, I was the Assistant Dean in the College of Human Ecology at The Ohio State University for ten years, where I had taught child development and adolescent psychology.
-I’m the Educational Programs Coordinator at the Cemanahuac Educational Community, located in Cuernavaca, Mexico, and I work with college faculty members and school systems across the United States and Canada to establish cooperative academic programs with Cemanahuac for graduate and undergraduate credit.
+I’m now the Educational Programs Coordinator at the Cemanahuac Educational Community, located in Cuernavaca, Mexico, and I work with college faculty members and school systems across the United States and Canada to establish cooperative academic programs with Cemanahuac for graduate and undergraduate credit.
 I particularly enjoy working with professional adults to design programs of study that meet their specific needs.
-I now live in the United States, but I frequently return to Mexico to work at Cemanahuac.
+I now live in the United States, (Columbus, Ohio), but I continue to work on-line for Cemanahuac.

 Thank you for visiting my web site!

 Notice: All images & materials on this site are protected by copyright law and may not be reproduced in whole or in part without the express written permission of Vivian Harvey.